 - The Ardha Matsyendrasana Yoga posture helps calm the mind.
 As a result, you feel de-stressed and can sleep better.

-- Regulates your digestive system, thus improving digestion.
+- It regulates your digestive system, thus improving digestion.

 - Helps those experiencing sciatica and a slipped disc